Moolt/UnityRuntimePresets/README.md

 }
 ```

-The examples might be a bit forced, but I often find myself in more complex situations where runtime prefabs can be a real life saver.
+The examples might be a bit forced, but I often find myself in more complex situations where runtime presets can be a real life saver.
 I hope I can save you some time with this plug-in.
 Feel free to contact me if you have any questions.